dudaka/python-cffi-demo/README.md

 ## 🛠️ Requirements

+**⚠️ Currently Windows Only**: These examples have been developed and tested on Windows.
+Cross-platform compatibility testing for Linux and macOS is planned for future releases.

+### Windows Requirements:
 - **Python 3.7+**
 - **CFFI 1.0.0+** (`pip install cffi`)
 - **C Compiler** (for API mode examples):
-  - Windows: Visual Studio Build Tools or MinGW
+  - **Recommended**: Visual Studio Build Tools 2019 or newer
+  - **Alternative**: Visual Studio Community/Professional with C++ support
+  - **Alternative**: MinGW-w64 (may require additional configuration)

+### Future Platform Support:
-  - Linux: GCC
+- **Linux**: Planned (will require GCC and testing)
-  - macOS: Xcode Command Line Tools
+- **macOS**: Planned (will require Xcode Command Line Tools and testing)

+**Note**: While CFFI itself is cross-platform, these specific examples use Windows-specific libraries (msvcrt.dll, kernel32.dll) and have Windows-specific build configurations that will need adaptation for other platforms.

 ## 🏗️ Building and Distribution